Contractor Management — 7 min

 As such, remote managers need to be able to establish clear expectations and goals for each employee without micromanaging.

-• Use productivity-tracking software tools that can help you oversee how much work is being done by each employee throughout the day and where their time is being spent.
+Use productivity-tracking software tools to oversee how much work is being done by each employee throughout the day and where their time is being spent.

 Building and sustaining team cohesion can be challenging when a manager is unable to interact with their team face-to-face.